chasemolenaar/noda/README.md

     "Java":             print("You can become a mobile app developer")
     _:                  print("The language doesn't matter, what matters is solving problems.")
 ```
 * Loops `::` do a for loop or while loop depending on the condition supplied.
 If membership is checked (like `in`), it's a for loop.
 If a condition if checked (`error > 0.00001`), it's a while loop.
-Use triple colon `:::` to make a do-while loop that runs first without checking.
+Use triple colon `:::` to make a do-while loop that runs once without checking.
 ```
 name in names::
    key, value in dict::